How to debug HTTP requests with cURL

 In cURL, --verbose prints transport notes plus the request and response header lines on stderr, while --head limits the request to HTTP headers only.
 When the request body or response body must be inspected as part of the same capture, --trace-ascii writes a full ASCII trace and --trace-time adds timestamps to each event.

 Verbose and trace logs can expose bearer tokens, cookies, signed URLs, and raw request bodies.
-If a local ~/.curlrc changes the request shape, rerun the same command with --disable so the capture reflects only the options shown on the command line, and remove saved traces when the check is finished.
+The examples place --disable first so a local ~/.curlrc cannot add hidden headers, authentication, proxy settings, or output behavior to the capture.
+Remove saved traces when the check is finished.

 Steps to debug HTTP requests with cURL: